6toma/ray-tracer/Report.md

 When a sample ray hits a transparent surface, shading is calculated for the intersection point, a new sample is taken in the same direction from the intersection and both results are combined using alpha blending.

-This is done both for direct samples and shadow rays; `testVisibilityLightSample` has been modified to return a `glm::vec3` indicating the colour of the shadow (which is later combined with the colour ofthe light).
+This is done both for direct samples and shadow rays; `testVisibilityLightSample` has been modified to take return a `glm::vec3` indicating the colour of the shadow (which is later combined with the colour ofthe light).

 Additionally, an option for translucency has been added: similar to [glossy reflections](#glossy-reflections),